harkgill-amd/.github/docs/templates/contributing_template.md

 ## Pull Request Guidelines ##

-When you create a pull request, you should target the default branch.
+By creating a pull request, you agree to the statements made in the [code license](#code-license) section.
+Your pull request should target the default branch.
 Our current default branch is the **develop** branch, which serves as our integration branch.

 <!-- [PART6] Instructions:
 This section should offer guidelines to follow when raising a pull request.